wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Types_1-0.md

 | ExtrapolationMode | SdsExtrapolationMode   | Optional    | No | Extrapolation setting of the type.
 Default is All. |
 | Properties        | IList\<SdsTypeProperty\> | Required    | Yes, with limitations | List of SdsTypeProperty items. |

+For search limitations, see [Search in SDS](xref:sdsSearching1-0).

 **Rules for the type identifier (SdsType.Id)**

+When constructing the type identifier, SdsType.ID, the following rules apply:

 1. Is not case sensitive.
 2. Can contain spaces.